UWB ranging: SHR waveform

-In order to associate the propagation delay to a distance, there must exists a LoS path between transmitter and receiver or, alternatively, a detailed map of the environment has to be known in order to perform localization based on the reflected rays.
+In order to associate the propagation delay to a distance, there must exist a LoS path between transmitter and receiver or, alternatively, a detailed map of the environment has to be known in order to perform localization based on the reflected rays.

 In presence of multipath, the large bandwidth is of paramount importance to distinguish all the replicas, which otherwise would significantly overlap at receiver side, especially in indoor environments.

 Ranging

 The propagation delay can be estimated through several algorithms, usually based on finding the peak of the cross-correlation between the received signal and the transmitted SHR waveform.
 Commonly used algorithms are maximum correlation and maximum likelihood.